 Does your diagram look tidy or a bit chaotic, are the shapes well aligned?

 Even a small misalignment creates a bad impression of your presentation.
 Use the alignment tools or smart guides that are present in PowerPoint.
-It takes only a few second and result is immediately visible.
+It takes only a few seconds and the result is immediately visible.

 3. Inconsistent diagram styles